rahulunair/xpu_setup/base/Readme.md

 2. Set Up the Kernel

-**Warning:** The system will reboot at this stage to ensure that the required kernel is in use.
+**Warning:** The system will reboot after this stage to ensure that the required kernel is in use.
 If not, the setup will fail.

 Set up the kernel based on the Intel GPU documentation.
 This guide assumes you are setting up an Intel GPU Max series GPU.